Artistic renderings of the victim; Likeness of victim's necklace. View post-mortem Photo 1 and Photo 2

 Her photograph was shown to every inmate at Ellis Prison Unit, but no one claimed to know the girl.

-It is believed that Henry Lee Lucas killed this girl, but investigators could not make a match between the bite mark on her left shoulder and his dental reconstruction.
+It has been speculated Henry Lee Lucas killed this girl, but investigators could not make a match between the bite mark on her left shoulder and his dental reconstruction.

 On January 16, 1981, the unidentified girl was buried in the Adickes Addition at Oakwood Cemetery.
 The Huntsville Funeral Home buried her and Morris Memorials provided her tombstone.